denis-stepanov/esp8266-yeelight-switch/README.md

 4. Use the push button to control your bulbs manually;
 5. Access to http://ybutton1.local/?flip to toggle the bulbs from a script. `/?on`, `/?off` work similarly.

 In the settings you will need to provide your time zone and geographical coordinates.
 This is needed to support pre-programmed actions (like turning the light on at sunset or at a given hour).
-List of supported time zones is available in the ESP8266 Core's [TZ.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/TZ.h).
+The list of supported time zones is available in the ESP8266 Core's [TZ.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/TZ.h).
 The location does not have to be precise; a few kilometer precision (one decimal digit after a comma) is good enough.
-The coordinates are processed locally and are not being sent to any network resource.
+The coordinates are processed locally in ESP8266 controller and are not being sent to any network resource.
 If you do not know your coordinates, go to [Google Maps](https://maps.google.com), right click on a location and copy a pair of numbers `latitude, longitude`.

-If you change the hostname, the password of the bootstrap Wi-Fi network will change too; you can find how it is defined in [System::getNetworkConfigPassword()](https://github.com/denis-stepanov/esp8266-yeelight-switch/blob/master/src/System.cpp).
+If you change the hostname, the password of the bootstrap Wi-Fi network will change too; you can find how it is defined in [System::getNetworkConfigPassword()](https://github.com/denis-stepanov/esp8266-yeelight-switch/blob/master/src/System.cpp). in

-N.B.: Android does not support mDNS (`*.local` addresses), so from Android Chrome you would need to use an IP-address of the controller instead of `ybutton1.local`.
-The easiest way to find out the IP-address is to read the boot log using Arduino Serial Monitor.

 LED response to the button:
 * 1 blink — bulb flip OK;
 * 1 + 2 blinks — one of the bulbs did not respond;